joseeden/joeden/docs/005-Cybersecurity/006-Security-Operations/085-Security-Policies.md

 - Encryption
 - Physical Security

+It contains a clear designation of a specific individual who will be responsible for information security matters.
+This doesn't need to include the name of the person, but the responsibility is assigned to a role, such as the CISO or Chief Information Security Officer.
+The policy will also inclue the roles and responsibilities of the managers, employees, and other officers within the organization.

 ## Business Continuity Policy

 Focuses on how an organization will continue its critical operations during and after a disruption.